The “Erasing 76 Crimes” blog focuses on the human toll of 76 countries’ anti-gay laws and the struggle to repeal them.

 Writer: Maurice Tomlinson

 Maurice Tomlinson of Jamaica was the inaugural winner of the David Kato Vision and Voice Award and has been involved in HIV and AIDS and LGBTI activism in the Caribbean for over 12 years.
 An attorney-at-law, he leads and supports legal challenges seeking the repeal of anti-sodomy and homophobic laws around the Caribbean.
+His current focus is the project LGBTI Aware Caribbean, which provides critical LGBTI awareness training for key sectors across the Caribbean.
 Contact him by email via 76crimes (at) gmail.com.

 Writer: Miles Tanhira